SamSchultz-bit/project-4-team-2/README.md

 ## Repository Structure:

-In this repository, you will find the "Project-4-Group-2: Ham vs Spam" Google Slides presentation, the "Results" folder, the "Resources" folder, and the "model_optimized" jupyter notebook where we cleaned our data, ran our models, made optimizations, and visualizations.
+In this repository, you will find the "Project-4-Group-2_Ham vs Spam" Google Slides presentation, the "Results" folder, the "Resources" folder, and the "model_optimized" jupyter notebook where we cleaned our data, ran our models, made optimizations, and visualizations.
 The "Results" folder contains the confusion matrix heatmaps for each model and precision-recall scatter plots.
 The "Resources" folder contains the main_ham folder and the main_spam folder with the raw data (retrieved from Kaggle).

 TLDR:
-- Main: "Project-4-Group-2: Ham vs Spam" Google Slides Presentation, "Results" folder, "Resources Folder", and "model_optimized" jupyter notebook.
+- Main: "Project-4-Group-2_Ham vs Spam" Google Slides Presentation, "Results" folder, "Resources Folder", and "model_optimized" jupyter notebook.
   - Results folder: Confusion Matrix Heatmaps and Precision-Recall Scatter Plots
   - Resources folder: "main_ham" and "main_spam" folders